tieskens/courseprojectgtank/Readme.md

 This readme file explains the different files in the repo and their relation to each other.

 SamsumgData.txt contains the data created from the original file using run_analysis.R.
-The Codebook.md contains an explanation of the file and the different variable in it
+The Codebook.md contains an explanation of the file and the different variables in it.